 Approachable and practical, Brenda uses her legal and interpersonal skills to demystify the estate planning process for clients.
 Outside the office, Brenda enjoys watching Washington Nationals baseball with Georgie and Willard, the world’s cutest canine baseball fans.

-Brenda's clients rely on her for ongoing advice across a broad range of estate, gift and generation-skipping tax planning matters.
-In particular, clients appreciate Brenda’s resourcefulness in crafting estate plans that strike an effective balance between minimizing taxes and furthering non-tax goals.
-Brenda is known for listening carefully to each client’s unique concerns and then using her proficiency with non-judicial trust modification techniques and creative structuring of limited powers of appointment to develop strategies that benefit family members throughout multiple generations.
+Brenda's clients rely on her for continuing advice across a broad range of estate, gift and generation-skipping tax planning matters and appreciate her resourcefulness in crafting estate plans that strike an effective balance between minimizing taxes and furthering non-tax goals.
+Brenda is known for listening to each client’s unique concerns and using her proficiency with structuring the exercise of limited powers of appointment and implementing non-judicial trust modification techniques to develop strategies that benefit multiple generations of family members.

 As part of her practice, Brenda assists individuals who are neither citizens nor residents of the United States with making tax-advantaged arrangements for family members who are U.S. citizens.
-In addition, clients who are U.S. citizens or residents with non-U.S. assets rely on Brenda to work with non-U.S. counsel to design and implement integrated estate plans and lifetime giving strategies.
+In addition, clients who are U.S. citizens or residents with non-U.S. holdings, or who wish to benefit family members who hold dual residency in the United States and another country, rely on Brenda to work with non-U.S. counsel to design and implement integrated estate plans and lifetime giving strategies.

-Brenda also has extensive experience with administering large estates, most of which are multi-jurisdictional in nature.
-The family members of deceased clients find her approach to estate administration both efficient and supportive and appreciate her willingness to educate them about the process as they go through what very often is a difficult time.
+Brenda also has extensive experience with administering large estates, all of which are multi-jurisdictional in nature.
+The family members of deceased clients find her approach to estate administration both efficient and supportive and appreciate her willingness to educate them about the process as they go through what nearly always is a difficult time.